jondkelley/eco_aprs_weather/README.md

 * GW1100
 * GW1102

 Other models may be supported as long as the device settings can output customized HTTP in "Ecowitt" station format.
-See the *Ecowitt WX Station Configuration* section for configuration details in the Ecowitt phone app!
+See the *Ecowitt App Configuration* section for configuration details in the Ecowitt phone app!

 ### Software Requirements